-Drug development is an extremely long and financially risky process.
-Developing a newly discovered drug typically takes five to six years before the drug can be deemed safe enough for human testing, and most experimental drugs are never approved for human trials.
+Typical drug development is an extremely long and financially risky process.
+Developing a newly discovered drug typically takes five to six years before it can be deemed safe enough for human testing, and most experimental drugs are never approved for human trials.
 Algernon Pharmaceuticals’ strategy to find new and groundbreaking uses for drugs that have already been proven safe provides an attractive alternative to the typical new drug development model, With this strategy, Algernon can advance a drug into a phase II study quickly and cost-effectively and with reduced risk of failure due to drug safety issues.

 Algernon has identified four compounds with significant potential for a successful repurposing program.
 In repeated animal studies, these four drugs have matched or outperformed leading global treatments for the diseases being studied.
 Algernon is ready to advance all four of its drugs into phase II clinical trials.

 - In Q3 2020, it reached 75 percent of its enrollment target of 113 patients in a Phase 2b3 human study for Ifenprodil to treat COVID-19